 Grease a 9′ x 13′ rectangular baking dish and spread your apply stuffing mixture all over the baking dish.

-Bake apple stuffing in the oven at 350℉ for 30-40 minutes, depending on how dry or wet you like your stuffing.
+Bake apple stuffing in the oven at 350℉ for 30-40 minutes, or until the tops of the stuffing are golden brown.
+How long you bake it will also depend on how dry or wet you like your stuffing.

-When it is done, I typically like to sprinkle some chopped fresh parsley on top as garnish.
+When it is done, I typically like to sprinkle some chopped fresh parsley on top of the stuffing as garnish.

 I love the buttery golden brown toasted bread that is crunchy on the edges and soft on the insides, infused with so much gorgeous flavors from the herbs, onions and celery.